2.2 Material Accounting Policies

 Initial recognition and measurement

-At initial recognition, the Company measures a financial asset at its fair value and in the case of financial assets not recorded at fair value through profit or loss at transaction costs that are attributable to the acquisition of the financial asset.
+At initial recognition, the Company measures a financial assets at its fair value and in the case of financial assets not recorded at fair value through profit or loss at transaction costs that are attributable to the acquisition of the financial asset.
 Transaction cost of financial assets carried at fair value through profit or loss is expensed in the Statement of Profit or Loss.
+However, trade receivables that do not contain a significant financing component are measured at transaction price.

 Investments in Subsidiaries, Associates and Joint Venture: